 - 4.1 The required consultations are set out in schedule 1A, paragraph 3 of the Local Government Finance Act 1992. - 4.2 "Before making a scheme, the authority must (in the following order): - a.
 Consult any major precepting authority which has a power to issue a precept to it, - b.
-Publish a draft scheme in such manner as it thinks fit, and
+Publish a draft scheme in such manner as it thinks fit, and - c.
+Consult other such persons as it considers are likely to have an interest in the operation of the scheme" - 4.3 If this report's recommendations are approved, the anticipated timeline is: - 18 September 16 October 2023 major preceptor consultation - 16 October 2023 publication of draft scheme - 16 October 2023 24 November 2023 resident consultation

-- c.
-Consult other such persons as it considers are likely to have an interest in the operation of the scheme" - 4.3 If this report's recommendations are approved, the anticipated timeline is: 18 September 16 October 2023 major preceptor consultation 16 October 2023 publication of draft scheme 16 October 2023 24 November 2023 resident consultation - 4.4 The outcome of the consultation process would be reported to Overview and Scrutiny, and then Cabinet, in December 2023.
+4.4 The outcome of the consultation process would be reported to Overview and Scrutiny, and then Cabinet, in December 2023 before seeking final approval from Full Council in February 2024.